GeneralA6/menu-handler/README.md

   <p>
     it enables handling of submenu lists for toggle open and close when clicking on the menu submenu toggle button.<br>
-    button element should have data attribute strong>data-mh-submenu-toggle</strong> and it's value a unique identifier for the submenu.<br>
+    button element should have data attribute <strong>data-mh-submenu-toggle</strong> and it's value a unique identifier for the submenu.
   </p>

   <strong>[example]</strong> :